devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - EC2 Instance saving plans: up to 72% applied to a specific instance within a chosen region.
 Terms of 1 or 3 years.
 - Convertible Reserved Instances (RI): up to 66% fixed instance family, any size regional only.
 Terms of 1 or 3 years.
 - Standard Reserved Instances (RI): up to 72% fixed instance family, any size regional only.
 Terms of 1 or 3 years.

+## Lambda

+- Can run up to 15 min.

+## EBS

+- Amazon Data Lifecycle Manager (DLM) for EBS Snapshots provides a simple, automated way to back up data stored on Amazon EBS volumes.
+You can define backup and retention schedules for EBS snapshots by creating lifecycle policies based on tags.
+With this feature, you no longer have to rely on custom scripts to create and manage your backups.

+## Amazon MQ

+- Amazon MQ is a managed message broker service that provides compatibility with many popular message brokers.
+AWS recommends Amazon MQ for migrating applications from existing message brokers that rely on compatibility with APIs such as JMS or protocols such as AMQP, MQTT, OpenWire, and STOMP.

 ## Networking